yann-eugone/rtd-tutorial/docs/frameworks/symfony.rst

 Triggering the job
 ------------------

-Then the job will be triggered with its name (or service id when not specified):
+Then the job will be triggered with its name (or service id when notc specified):

 .. code:: php